usnistgov/FIPS201/_Appendix/accreditation.md

 Management Framework guidelines specified in [SP 800-37].
 The methodology in [SP 800-37] in turn was created pursuant to a mandate in Appendix III of Office of Management and Budget (OMB) Circular A-130.
-An Information system authorization decision together with evidence of security control monitoring compliant with [SP 800-37] guidelines signifies that a PCI organization’s official accepts responsibility for the security (in terms of confidentiality, integrity, and availability of information) of the information systems that will be involved in carrying out the PCI functions.
+An Information system authorization decision together with evidence of security control monitoring compliant with [SP 800-37] guidelines signifies that a PCI organization's official accepts responsibility for the security (in terms of confidentiality, integrity, and availability of information) of the information systems that will be involved in carrying out the PCI functions.
 Hence evidence of successful application of Risk Management Framework consistent with [ SP 800-37] guidelines is